Choosing a Continuous or Flash Glucose Monitoring System:

 - Integrated or Stand-alone?
 In an integrated pump/CGM system, the CGM reading displays on the face of the insulin pump, which means the two components communicate with each other, and you have one less device to carry.
 With a stand-alone system, the receiver is separate from the pump, which means you have to carry one more device, but it also gives a parent the option of keeping the receiver on them, even if the child some distance away.
 Dexcom and Medtronic offer integrated systems.

 - Do you inject your insulin and want to stay that way?
 A stand-alone system allows those on injected insulin programs to use CGM for monitoring glucose levels and trends, without having to use a pump for insulin delivery.
-Both Libre and Dexcom offer stand-alone systems currently (though Medtronic has plans for a stand-alone system).
+All three manufacturers offer stand-alone systems: Medtronic Guardian Connect, Dexcom G6 stand-alone, and Freestyle Libre.

 - Do you want your glucose monitoring system to be integrated with an insulin pump?
-If so, Medtronic is one option; Dexcom also offers a system integrated with Tandem’s t:slim insulin pump .
+If so, Dexcom offers a system integrated with Tandem’s t:slim insulin pump, while Medtronic offers a few different models of integrated insulin pump + CGM.

 - Do you want your basal insulin to be shut off temporarily when your glucose is low and you don’t respond to the alert (such during sleep or during a severe low)?
-If so, Medtronic’s integrated pump+CGM system offers a Low Glucose Suspend; Dexcom integrated with t:slim offers the same function with Basal IQ software.
+If so, Medtronic’s integrated pump+CGM system offers a Low Glucose Suspend; Dexcom integrated with t:slim offers the same function with Basal-IQ software, as well as with Control-IQ (coming to Canada in March, 2021).

 - How important is accuracy to you?
 The value of a CGM system is depends on how much you can trust the information it’s giving you; the more accurate a sensor is, the more you can trust it.
 Greater accuracy also improves the frustration factor, as it reduces the number of false alarms.
 Alerts are only a hassle if they are false alarms; if they alert you to a real high or low, then they’re a gift, not a hassle!
 If you’re looking for the most accurate system available in Canada right now, that’s Dexcom.